Tear duct CT Scan

 Unlike a simple eye examination, the dacryoscanner focuses specifically on the analysis of the lacrimal system.
 It provides detailed images of the lacrimal region, enabling doctors to detect obstructions or other abnormalities that may be the cause of the patient's symptoms.

-Can the blocked tear duct improve itself?
+Can a blocked tear duct improve on its own?

 In some cases, especially in infants, a blocked tear duct may improve on its own over time.
 However, if it persists in older children or adults, medical intervention may be necessary.